decretist/Dissertation/Chapter4/chapter4.md

 the collection as they knew it, even if they knew so little about the historical Gratian that they felt the need to retroactively provide a largely fictional backstory for the eponymous author.
-Modern students of Gratian, on the other hand, have been willing to entertain the possibility that the *Decretum*, at least in its final most widely-circulated form, was the product of collective authorship.
+Modern students of Gratian have been willing to entertain the possibility that the *Decretum*, at least in its final most widely-circulated form, was the product of collective authorship.
 Stephan Kuttner, as the first item on his 1984 agenda for Gratian studies, asked:

 > was [the *Concordia discordantium canonum*] drafted and completed in one grandiose thrust, or did the original version go through